StoiridhProject/Stoiridh-Qbs-Tools/doc/source/qbs/items/cpp/application.rst

 Dependencies
 ^^^^^^^^^^^^

-The *Application* item has an dependency to the following module:
+The *Application* item depends from the following module:

 * cpp [#]_